open-keychain/openkeychain.org/faq/index.md

 ## A wrong primary user id is shown when searching on a Keyserver

 Unfortunately, this is a bug in the SKS Keyserver software.
 Its machine-readable output returns the user ids in an arbitrary order.
-Read the [related bug](https://bitbucket.org/skskeyserver/sks-keyserver/issue/28/primary-uid-in-machine-readable-index) report for more information.
+Read the [related issue](https://github.com/SKS-Keyserver/sks-keyserver/issues/28) for more information.

 ## Not working with AOSP Mail